SimonVerhoeven/lscf/README.md

 ## Requirements

-JDK 17, if you do not have it installed yet, and you do have [sdkman](https://sdkman.io/) you can run `sdk env install`
+JDK 17, if you do not have it installed yet, and if you have [sdkman](https://sdkman.io/) you can run `sdk env install`

 ***